 January 16, 2013 | By Vela Wood

-There is a lot of buzz in articles and blogs on the internet regarding how the crowdfunding regulations are going to affect entrepreneurs and potential investors, but little has been written about how the regulations are going to affect the linchpin in this whole process – the funding portals.
+There is a lot of buzz regarding how the crowdfunding regulations are going to affect entrepreneurs and potential investors, but little has been written about how the regulations are going to affect the linchpin in this whole process: the funding portals.

 It’s easy to see why the regulations are taking so long.
 The SEC’s regulations (which we are all patiently waiting for) must focus on investor protection while balancing the goals of crowdfunding in general – to make it easier and less burdensome for the general public to invest in startups.
 “Regulations” and “less burdensome” aren’t usually compatible with each other.

 The requirement I want to discuss today is the one which mandates that a startup use the services of an intermediary that is either a registered broker or a registered “funding portal” with the SEC.
 These funding portals will have their own governing regulations, and they must become members of a national security association, also known as a self-regulatory organization (SRO), that is registered under Section 15A of the Exchange Act.
 Thus, the SROs will be held accountable for overseeing compliance of the crowdfunding regulations.
 Currently the only registered SRO is the Financial Industry Regulatory Authority (FINRA).
 Furthermore, there may be a required “test” that operators of funding portals must pass, such as the Series 7, 63, 64, 66, or 79 test, but this has not been confirmed.

 According to the SEC’s JOBS Act “Frequently Asked Questions About Crowdfunding Intermediaries,” the JOBS Act will require funding portals to, among other requirements, do the following:

 - Provide disclosures that the SEC determines appropriate by rule, including regarding the risks of the transaction and investor education materials